msicilia/blockchain-developer-bootcamp-final-project/README.md

 Ideally, the checking and measurement of speedruns could be done in a trustless way so that times and proofs of speedrun records can be attested in the blockchain witouth the need of sites as speedrun.com becoming an intermediate stage.

+# Folder structure

+The main folder contains the [truffle](https://trufflesuite.com/)-generated structure for the project.
+The `webapp` folder is the [Next.js](https://nextjs.org/) frontend for the DApp.

+# Deployment in testnet

+# Credits

+`msicilia.eth`